-Because everyone uses the DMV, its offices can get overcrowded during their peak business hours.
+DMV offices can get overcrowded during their peak business hours.
 It’s not uncommon for people to plan on “just a quick trip” to the DMV, only to realize there is a three-hour wait ahead of them.
-To make the most of your DMV experience, the smartest choice is to schedule an appointment for whatever services you may need.
-This will allow the employees of the DMV to prepare ahead of time with the right staff and resources, and you will get in and out much more quickly.
+To make the most of your DMV experience, you have to schedule an appointment for whatever services you may need.

 The Colorado DMV Online Appointment System

 The state of Colorado allows appointments for a large number of different DMV services.
 To book an appointment with your local branch, visit the online DMV appointment scheduler.
 You’ll be prompted to pick the service you wish to perform, and then be given a selection of available time slots in the upcoming future.
 If you cannot make it to any of the available timeslots, your options will be limited to going in without an appointment or trying to solve your problem online.

 Among the services available for setting an appointment are:

 - Applying for a new driver’s license or renewing an old one

 - Getting a new permit or ID card